Kyriosity/read-write/README+/software/QA/README+/code-quality.md

 Apart from environments where seeds of good code won't bloom<sup>:wilted_flower:</sup> or shall not be planted<sup>:desert:</sup>, **Motivated smart teams may not reach high quality in very good conditions with enough resources and freedoms.**

-Besides _classical_ over-creativity and procrastination, the trivial reasons could be:
+Besides "classical" over-creativity and procrastination, the trivial reasons could be:

-+ gross of formal processes at the expense of design and communication,
+- gross of formal processes at the expense of design and communication,
-+ "egocentrism": low feedback (code review, pair programming, coaching) and reluctance to learn (especially from critique),
+- "egocentrism": low feedback (code review, pair programming, coaching) and reluctance to learn (especially from critique),
-+ canceled/postponed iterations/refactoring/cleaning,
+- canceled or postponed iterations/refactoring/cleaning,
-+ hesitation in using and contributing to shared code (from team/enterprise foundations up to open source)
+- hesitation in using and contributing to shared code (from team/enterprise foundations up to open source)

 Also, prominent individuals may develop great parts/apps alone and are so keen at keeping all details and the whole picture in mind that they don't need to and like to lose time with code organization.